aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 #### Step 7: Update the GraphQL schema

-Now that we have added more functions, we need to update the GraphQL schema to include the custom mutations and queries.
+Now that we have added more functions, we need to update the GraphQL schema to include custom mutations and queries.

 Open the `amplify/backend/schema/schema.graphql` file and add the following statements to it: